Mesonti/Mesonti/README.md

 - 👋 Hi, I’m @Mesonti
 - 👀 I’m interested in electronic, robot's and hi-fi technology.
-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently learning Frontend-Dev
 - 💞️ I’m looking to collaborate on Google
 - 📫 How to reach me samyshev.2000@mail.ru